Write and publish poetry

 What's the story behind your poem?

 The narrative is a powerful tool for improving your writing.
-Every good poem should have a story, whether it's one with a beginning, middle and end or a more abstract exploration of emotions or ideas.
+Every good poem should have a story, whether with a beginning, middle and end or a more abstract exploration of emotions or ideas.

 Start small.